Grants, Scholarships and Prizes

 Paula Soans O'Brian Scholarship in the Arts and Humanities

-St Cross College invites applications for the Paula Soans O'Brian Scholarship from students who will begin studying at the University of Oxford in the academic year 2013-2014 for a postgraduate research degree in any of the arts and humanities disciplines.
-Applicants must list St Cross College as their first choice college on their Graduate Admissions application in order to be eligible to apply for this scholarship.
+St Cross College invites applications for the Paula Soans O'Brian Scholarship from students who will begin studying at the University of Oxford in the academic year 2014-2015 for a DPhil research degree in any of the arts and humanities disciplines.
+Applicants must list St Cross College as their first choice college on their Graduate Admissions application form in order to be eligible to apply for this scholarship.

 Further information can be found on the St Cross website.